 4.2.12 Private edition

-4.2.13 Blog entry
+4.2.13 Blog Post

 Use the name of the author they use in their blog. (year), title.
 Blog address, date of publishing.
 URL.
 Date of downloading.

 4.2.14.
-Lexicon entries
+Lexicon Atricle

 4.2.15 Conference presentation

-The author in this case is the choreographer (director, date, the year of premiere): Title.
+The author in this case is the choreographer (director, date, the year of premiere).
+Title.
 Participants.
 Venue, the date of premiere.